 The Ceremonial Rooms ★★★★★

-Afternoon tea is served in the Ceremonial Rooms, on the hotel’s upper floor.
+The Champagne brunch and Afternoon tea are served in the Ceremonial Rooms, on the hotel’s upper floor.
 Guests may sit in the Mirror Hall, Blue Salon or the Yellow Salon, all of which can be admired in the pictures below.
 If possible, I recommend sitting in the Blue Salon ♥ which is the nicest of the three; it has plenty of natural light, a fireplace and feels a lot more intimate.

 The view of the Stadtpark is mostly blocked by the rather unsightly Marriott Hotel but it’s still nice to have a bit of natural light, which you will enjoy if you sit in the blue salon or in the family salon.